Wetherby is a young offender institute (YOI) in Yorkshire for boys and young men aged 15 to 18.

 A person in Wetherby can only phone you if you are named on their list of friends and family.
 This list is checked by security.

 You can send emails to someone in Wetherby using the Email a Prisoner service.

-Include the person’s name and prison number on the envelope or parcel.
+Include the person’s name and prison number on the envelope.

 If you do not know their prison number, contact Wetherby.